 Stef had a set of six slides.
 They all looked the same.
 Here is one of them.
 Looking at it, although there are relatively few words, you can’t really get a sense of what it is trying to say.
 It took a while for Stef to explain that it contains a description of the patient’s history, considerations that needed to be taken, and the next step actions for the best treatment.

 So first things first, cut down the amount of time that it takes people to understand the context of what you are saying, by making that context really obvious, meaning that they can spend more time thinking about what you are actually saying.
-A really easy way to do this, is to group similar points together, either using spatial relationships, or colour changes.
+A really easy way to do this is to group similar points together, either using spatial relationships or colour changes (there are some useful examples of how to do this in our blog post on visual hierarchy).
 No one can argue that this isn’t easy and that they don’t have time for it, but it gives an entirely new level of information to help the audience understand.

 1. Each of these groups of actions occurs in order, so if we draw a timeline and show the five sections along it, we’re helping the audience more easily understand the sequence.